inanna-malick/merkle-schemes/README.md

 data BlockChainLayer a = Block [Txn] a | GenesisBlock
 ```

-We can then represent a blockchain with the fixed point of `BlockChain` using `Fix`
+We can then represent a blockchain as the fixed point of `BlockChain` using `Fix`
 ```
 newtype Fix = Fix { unFix :: f (Fix f) }

-type BlockChain = Fix BlockChainLayer

-blockchain :: BlockChain
+blockchain :: Fix BlockChain
 blockchain =
   let previousBlock = Fix GenesisBlock in Fix $ Block [Txn "alice" "bob" 5] previousBlock